 8. Pay attention to nonverbal communication.

 Communication is also extremely nonverbal.
-Pay attention to nonverbal cues such as intonation, eye contact, posture.
+Pay attention to nonverbal cues such as intonation, eye contact, and posture.
 Observe how people conduct interactions with others from their same culture and follow their lead.
-Certain cultures avoid strong eye contact when speaking, so you'll make someone highly uncomfortable if you are trying to force strong eye contact they are not used to.
+Certain cultures avoid strong eye contact when speaking, so you'll make someone highly uncomfortable if you are trying to force strong eye contact they are not used to doing the same.

 9. Speak slowly and clearly.

 This will help you avoid mistakes and seeming nervous.
 Speaking slowly and clearly is often interpreted as being confident.
 Additionally, taking time to think before you speak can help you to avoid communication issues and words you might regret later.

 10. Take a deep breath and enjoy it!